Poznań: World War II

+Entrance to the German Nazi concentration camp, Konzentrationslager Posen, at Fort VII.

 During the German occupation of 1939–1945, Poznań was incorporated into Nazi Germany as the capital of the Reichsgau Wartheland.
 Many Polish inhabitants, even children as young as ten, were executed, arrested, expelled to the General Government or used as forced labour.
 Polish children were also kidnapped and deported to an infamous camp for Polish children in Łódź.
 At the same time, many Germans and Volksdeutsche were settled in the city.
 The German population increased from around 5,000 in 1939 (about 2% of the inhabitants) to around 95,000 in 1944.

 The Jewish community's history in the city dates back to the 13th century.
 In earlier centuries, the Jewish council of Poznań became one of the most important in Poland.
 On the eve of World War II, there were at least about 2,000 Jews in the city.
 Most were murdered in the Holocaust, primarily in the Chełmno extermination camp and other sites of mass execution.

 A German Nazi concentration camp was established in Fort VII, one of the 19th-century perimeter forts.
 The camp was later moved to Żabikowo south of Poznań.
 The Stalag XXI-D German prisoner-of-war camp for Allied POWs of various nationalities also operated in the city.

 The Polish resistance was active in Poznań, with various organizations operating in secrecy.
 An underground Polish parliament was also established in the city.

-The German occupation authorities significantly expanded Poznań’s boundaries to include most of the present day area of the city (these borders were retained after the war).
+The German occupation authorities significantly expanded Poznań's boundaries to include most of the present day area of the city (these borders were retained after the war).
 Poznań was captured by the Red Army during the Battle of Poznań on 23 February 1945.
 The city had been designated a Festung.
 The Citadel was the last point to succumb to the assault.
 The fighting left much of Poznań in ruins, especially the Old Town that was severely damaged.
 Many monuments, including the statue of Woodrow Wilson by Gutzon Borglum were destroyed and removed.